openroboticmetaverse/.github/profile/README.md

 ## Vision

 By leveraging the power of open-source tools, our project aims to make robotics universally accessible, fostering a community of collaboration among students, researchers, and professionals alike.
-This initiative not only democratizes access to robotics but also harnesses the collective intelligence of a global community to push the boundaries of what is possible in this field.
+This initiative not only democratizes access to robotics but also harnesses the collective intelligence of a global community to push the boundaries of what is possible in this field.

 ## Why open robotic metaverse?